Railway employees stop workmen special train

-Railway employees stopped a workmen special shuttle service at Vidyavihar station here on Monday evening, said a Government Railway Official (GRP).
+Railway employees stopped a workmen special shuttle service at Vidyavihar station here on Monday evening, said a Government Railway Police (rpt Police) (GRP) official.
 The employees waiting at Vidyavihar, a suburban station on the Central Railway, jumped on the tracks and stopped the Karjat-bound workmen special shuttle service to protest lack of space for railwaymen in the special train, he said.

 Further details are awaited.
 Central and Western Railway are operating special trains for their staffers who are on duty during the lockdown.